 People

 Gwendalyn King, Ph.D., grew up on Loveland, CO.
 She earned her B.S. in Molecular Biology from the Purdue University School of Science.
 There she got her first taste of discovery science, investigating leech nerve cord regeneration as her honors thesis research.
 She obtained her Neuroscience M.S. and Ph.D. from the University of Michigan School of Medicine where she studied protein:protein interactions with the amyloid precursor protein.
-Her first postdoctoral fellowship was at Cedars-Sinai Medical Center in Los Angeles developing gene therapeutic approaches to treating glioma.
+Her first postdoctoral fellowship was at Cedar-Sinai Medical Center in Los Angeles developing gene therapeutic approaches to treating glioma.
 Her second postdoctoral fellowship focused on normal brain aging at Boston University School of Medicine.
 Dr. King joined the Department of Neurobiology at the University of Alabama at Birmingham in 2011 as an Assistant Professor.
-There she mentored Ph.D., post-bac, and undergraduate students through their honors or dissertation research, published numerous peer-reviewed papers, directed the Summer Program in Neuroscience, and taught for the undergraduate neuroscience program and graduate in biomedical sciences graduate program.
-She joined the Department of Biology faculty at Creighton in July of 2019.
-Having personally seen the devastating effects of Alzheimer’s, Parkinson’s, Frontotemporal dementia, and ALS in her own family, Dr. King is committed to discovery level research to treat and prevent devastating neurodegenerative diseases.
+There she mentored Ph.D., post-bac, and undergraduate students through their honors or dissertation research, published numerous peer-reviewed papers, directed the Summer Program in Neuroscience, and taught for the undergraduate neuroscience program, medical school and graduate in biomedical sciences graduate program.
+She joined the Department of Biology faculty at Creighton in 2019 to support the Neuroscience major.
+Having personally seen the devastating effects of Alzheimer’s, Parkinson’s, Frontotemporal dementia, and ALS in her own family, Dr. King is committed to discovery level research to advance knowledge and prevent devastating neurodegenerative diseases.

 search previous next tag category expand menu location phone mail time cart zoom edit close